FermiParadox/TorBrowser_mouse_track_deanon/README.md

 # Attack summary

-### Tor Browser plus another browser
+### Attack 1: Tor Browser plus normal browser
-Users can have their real IP "revealed" to websites opened in Tor Browser by:
+Users can have their Tor Browser activity linked to their non-Tor IP by:

 - moving the mouse from Tor Browser to another non-Tor browser (and vice versa)
 - switching said browsers with hotkeys

-### CTR-TAB in Tor Browser
+### Attack 2: only Tor Browser, with multiple tabs opened
 There's another vulnerability involving the use of only Tor Browser.

 Tor Browser has separate exit nodes (and IPs) for each tab.